CameronHCouch/Stack/README.md

   end
 ```

-When creating a new channel, users can invite other workspace members to this channel.
+When creating (or updating) a new channel, users can invite other workspace members to this channel.
 The Channels Controller handles this by splitting a string and creating new Subscriptions for each invited member.

 The Subscription#create method also shows the polymorphic 'subscribable' association.
 Using this single Subscription table, users can join either a Workspace or a Channel under the key of 'subscribable' pointing to the desired channel or workspace.